seasonedfish/blog/_posts/2020-06-26-towards-python-3-and-more-windows-issues.md

 ago.
 However, the patch was never released to PyPi.
 To resolve it, I needed to install Flask-Ask from Github.

-Then, I recieved the message, `error: Microsoft Visual C++ 14.0 is required.
+Then, I received the message, `error: Microsoft Visual C++ 14.0 is required.
 Get it with "Build Tools for Visual Studio"`.
 I found the Build Tools [here](https://visualstudio.microsoft.com/downloads/#), under All Downloads:
 Tools for Visual Studio 2019.
 This was a 4GB download!
 I was quite baffled